 - Using the resulting information to document, explain, and improve performance.

 Simply put, assessment (often called outcomes assessment) should be useful, and used to evaluate your curriculum, plan improvements when necessary and evaluate the effects of the changes.
 Assessment helps departments affirm those things in their curricula and courses that are going well.
 Assessment also helps identify what is not going well, and often points to the specific changes that might be needed.
 Assessment is not static; rather, it is an ongoing and continuous effort to improve the quality of instruction, student learning, and overall effectiveness of a department or unit” (Angelo, 1995).

-Grand Rapids Community College is committed to assessing student learning in academic and student service programs, training programs, and courses.
-The focus of assessment is on the use of valid direct and indirect measures to collect data and information that is used to drive formative curricular and instructional development for the purpose of improving student performance on the Institutional, Program, and Course Learning Outcomes.
-Faculty in departments, disciplines, and programs assess institutional, program and course learning outcomes annually.
+Grand Rapids Community College is committed to assessing student learning outcomes in curricular and co-curricular programs.
+The focus of assessment is on the use of valid direct and indirect measures to collect data and information that is used to drive formative curricular and instructional development for the purpose of improving student performance on the Institutional, General Education, Program, and Course Learning Outcomes.

 Steps in the Assessment of Student Learning Process:

 (b) collect data